demipixel/dutie/README.md

 [a, b, c] in your finishParams, it will call Task.finish(cancel, a, b, c).
 Thank you for your time :)

 ### Task.finishParams
 Same as Task.updateParams but for finish.
-Remember that important note in Task.finish Silly goose.
+Remember that important note in Task.finish.
+Silly goose.

 ### Task.check